-The Sonnen eco has 5-15 kilowatt hours of usable capacity.
-And the Sonnen ecoLinx’s usable capacity is between 10-20 kilowatt hours.
+The Sonnen eco has 5-15 kilowatt-hours of usable capacity.
+The Sonnen ecoLinx’s usable capacity is between 10 – 20 kWh.

 The efficiency of the eco and the ecoLinx is 93 percent.
 However, their cycles and warranties are different.
 The eco has a 10,000 cycle 10-year warranty and the ecoLinx has a 15,000 cycle 15-year warranty.

 Last of all is the chemistry of the batteries that Sonnen offers.
 Both of these batteries are Li-ion batteries.
 This means that they are lighter and have a higher depth of discharge and lifespan than comparable lead-acid batteries.